totaljs/components/j-DragDropElement/readme.md

 ## j-DragDropElements
-On `drag` displays modal inside given element with text `Drop your files here`.
+On `drag` event displays modal inside given element with text `Drop & drop files here`.
 On moving dragged files away from element or dropping dragged files modal will hide.
-Also on `drop` event `exec` class is executed.
+Also on `drop` event `exec` function is executed.

 __Configuration__